jm4c/SIRS-RemoteDocs/README.md

 Client usage
 ------------

+The server address may be configures in `rdocs-client/src/main/resources/client.properties` (the default is localhost).

 First, register a new user by clicking register and filling in the form.

 Then, login with the user you just created and create a new document by clicking "New".